foxprimegames/Little-Known-Galaxy-Parser/README.md

 cutscenes_courting.py --<br>
   Creates a file for each of the RNPCs, with their date cinematic dialogue.

+cutscenes_noncourting.py --<br>
+  Creates a file that displays all other non-courting cutscenes.

 captain_rank_numbers.py --<br>
   Data dump of different ways to earn exp for the captain rank.